rdurkacz/lectomorph/latin/whitaker/readme.txt

 Whereas these notes are not derived from the Lila project, that project would appear to satisfy our objectives.
 We will aim for compatibility with Lila.

-The present work goes toward converting the Whitaker lexicon into a form described.
+The present work goes toward converting the Whitaker lexicon into the form described.
 The conversion is done repeatably by a scripted process, such that the process can be audited, reviewed and modified indefinitely.
 The software is of course ad hoc, in no way is it any better than it needs to be, since it should fall out of use as soon as its one and only job is done satisfactorily.

 It amounts to either combining two or more definitions against a single lexeme into one, taking account of the qualifiers, or deciding that the entries should remain distinct being cases of homonymy.
 In fact there are few such cases where two lexemes have not only the same lemma but the sme category yet appear to unrelated.
 More often than that there is a temptation to leave widely different meanings as distinct meanings as separate lexemes though they are likely to have a historic relation.